nikoista/Intelligent-Adaptive-Automatic-Control-Systems/README.md

 # Intelligent-Adaptive-Automatic-Control-Systems

+In this project we focus on :
-Intelligent and Adaptive Automatic Control Systems theory and  for Aircraft control.
+ - Intelligent and Adaptive Automatic Control Systems with non-Linear Disturbance Theory.
+ - Design of APEMA Controllers using Matlab.